Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Conclusion

 \section{Conclusion}

-We have presented a new and a predictive model based on $D_{4}\times U(1)$ flavor symmetry to address neutrino masses and mixing via type I seesaw mechanism as well as to explain matter-antimatter asymmetry via leptogenesis.
-The mass hierarchies among the charged leptons are produced after the spontaneous breaking of the flavor symmetry.
-Furthermore, since the charged lepton mass matrix is diagonal, the lepton mixing arises essentially from the neutrino sector.
-In our model, the neutrino mixing is described in a renormalizable superpotential by the trimaximal mixing pattern which predicts a non zero value of the reactor angle $\theta _{13}$ as well as a non maximal value of $\theta _{23}$, consistent with the latest neutrino experiments.
-Using the $3\sigma $ experimental regions of the neutrino oscillation parameters, we constrained the model parameter space where we find that our model is consistent with the observed data only in the NH scheme.
-We have also performed a detailed study on the neutrino phenomenology by making predictions on the absolute neutrino mass scale through non-oscillation methods.
-Importantly, several predictions have been made through scatter plots; we found that the atmospheric mixing angle $ \theta _{23}$ lies in the lower octant, the range of the effective Majorana neutrino mass $m_{\beta \beta }$ is within the reach of near future neutrinoless double beta decay experiments while the obtained range of the electron neutrino mass $m_{\beta }$ is far from current and future experimental bounds.
-On the other hand, given that the LO and NLO of Yukawa couplings in the Dirac matrix\ does not fulfill the requirements to generate non vanishing lepton asymmetry, we have added a new flavon field $\omega $ through which an extra correction to the Dirac Yukawa matrix is taken into account.
-As matter of fact, the complexity of the coupling constant in this correction yield high energy phase that operates as a new source of $CP$ violation.
-We performed our analysis on the baryon asymmetry $Y_{B}$ in the unflavored regime from the decay of all three RH neutrinos $N_{i}$.
-Accordingly, we illustrated our numerical results on $Y_{B}$ through several plots where we observed that the part $Y_{B_{1}}$ produced by the RH neutrino $N_{1}$ is the most significant contribution to the total baryon asymmetry $Y_{B}$.
-Nevertheless, the contributions of $Y_{B_{2}}$and $ Y_{B_{3}}$ should not be overlooked, as they play a crucial role in accounting for the observed BAU.
-Moreover, by varying all parameters in their allowed ranges, we showed that the high energy phase $\phi _{\omega }$ \ is the primary source of $CP$\ violation to generate the observed baryon asymmetry of the universe.
+We have presented a new and a predictive model based on $D_{4}\times U(1)$ flavor symmetry.
+Through an analytical and numerical analysis, we have shown that the model is able to successfully account for the observed neutrino masses, mixing angles, and the baryon asymmetry of the universe simultaneously.
+The model leads to a diagonal charged lepton and Dirac neutrino mass matrices, together with a heavy Majorana neutrino mass matrix \textbf{.} Using the type I seesaw mechanism, a neutrino mass matrix with broken $\mu -\tau $ symmetry emerges naturally, giving rise to predictive features concerning the neutrino mixing angles.
+Furthermore, using the $ 3\sigma $ experimental regions of the neutrino oscillation parameters, we constrained the model parameter space where our analysis showed that the model has imperative predictions for neutrino masses and mixing.
+Our findings indicate that our model aligns with the observed data exclusively in the NH scheme, with the atmospheric angle $\theta _{23}$ lies in the lower octant.
+A comprehensive investigation of the neutrino phenomena was carried out, considering non oscillation methods to make predictions about the absolute neutrino mass scale.
+Our study involved generating scatter plots to make several predictions, with the significant finding being that the effective Majorana neutrino mass, $m_{\beta \beta }$, falls within the range $[0.567,22.121]$ meV.
+This region can be tested in upcoming neutrinoless double beta decay experiments.
+On the other hand, to account for the baryon asymmetry, we have investigated the leptogenesis from the decay of all three RH neutrinos $N_{i}$.
+Given that the baryon asymmetry cannot be generated at LO, we have introduced NLO correction to the Dirac Yukawa matrix involving a new flavon field $\omega $ .
+This correction did not have a significant impact on the neutrino sector, however, it did lead to the emergence of a high-energy phase $\phi _{\omega } $, which introduced a new source of $CP$ violation.
+Through a scatter plot, we have shown that the RH neutrino masses are not highly hierarchical ( $M_{1}\sim M_{2}\sim 3M_{3}$) and that most of the data points that satisfy the observed neutrino oscillation fall above the $M_{i}\gtrsim 10^{12}$ bound.
+Therefore, we have estimated the baryon asymmetry parameter $Y_{B}$ in the unflavored approximation.
+The numerical results of the baryon asymmetry $Y_{B}$ have been illustrated through several plots, revealing that $Y_{B_{1}}$, arising from the RH neutrino $N_{1}$, constitutes the most significant contribution to the total baryon asymmetry $Y_{B}$.
+Nevertheless, we emphasized that the contributions of $Y_{B_{2}}$ and $ Y_{B_{3}}$ should not be neglected, as they play a crucial role in the calculation of the BAU in agreement with the Planck limit.
+Finally, by varying all parameters in their allowed ranges, we have shown that the high energy phase $\phi _{\omega }$\ varies within the interval $\left[ 0,2\pi \right] $ while the $CP$ conserving values $\phi _{\omega }=\frac{\pi }{2}, \frac{3\pi }{2}$ and the regions around them are excluded.
+Therefore, the high energy $CP$ phase $\phi _{\omega }$\ emerges as a new source of $CP$ violation needed to generate BAU in the current model.